yangliu2/yangliu2/README.md

 - 👋 Hi, I’m @yangliu2
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Reinforcement learning
-- 💞️ I’m looking to collaborate on NLP, Image analsys.
+- 💞️ I’m looking to collaborate on NLP, Image analysis.
 - 📫 You can reach me on github

 <!---